ryannortham/ryannortham.github.io/_posts/2021-12-02-authorise-terraform-cloud-with-azure.md

 ## Introduction

-In this tutorial i'll show you how to create an Azure Service Principle using Azure CLI, and automatically upload the service principle details to Terraform Cloud.
+In this tutorial I'll show you how to create an Azure Service principal using Azure CLI, and automatically upload the service principal details to Terraform Cloud.
 This approach minimises 'click-ops' and sets us up to use Terraform Cloud to deploy our Azure infrastructure.

 ## Prerequisite Tasks

 ### Command-line Tools

-Install the following command-line tools if you don't already have them in your development environment:
+Install the following command-line tools if you don't already have them setup in your development environment:

 #### [Fish Shell](https://fishshell.com/)
 My shell of choice for this tutorial.
 It has great features like syntax highlighting and auto completion working out of the box.
-Its syntax is a little different from bash, but this shouldn't be a huge leap if you are already familiar with that shell.
+Its syntax is a little different from bash, but this shouldn't be a huge leap if you are already familiar with bash.

 #### [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt)
-We'll use this to connect to Azure and create our service principle.
+We'll use this to connect to Azure and create our service principal.
 Install it by running:

 ````shell
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 ````

 #### [jq](https://stedolan.github.io/jq/)
 A lightweight command-line JSON processor.
-We'll use this to extract the service principle details returned by Azure CLI.
+We'll use this to extract the service principal details returned by Azure CLI.
 Install it by running:

 ````shell
 sudo apt-get install jq